-RAR is short for Roshal Archive Compressed file, named after the software engineer that developed it – Eugene Roshal.
-It’s created by WinRAR archiver and it contains one or more compressed files and folders with various data.
-It’s widely used to archive software online so anytime you download a new app or installer, there’s a big chance it will come in a RAR file.
+RAR is a compressed file format that’s short for Roshal Archive, named after the software engineer that developed it – Eugene Roshal.
+Created by WinRAR archiver, the RAR file format contains one or more compressed files and folders with various data.
+One of its most popular uses is to archive software online, which is why when you download a new app or an installer, it mostly comes in a RAR file.

-Besides compressing its contents, a RAR file also offers the possibility to add password protection to the data.
-So, if you don’t want anyone to access the files you compressed, you can just add a password and share it with the people supposed to access it.
-Also, if you want to use RAR files on Mac, you’ll need to install a third-party application to gain access.
+Other than compressing contents, a RAR file also offers the possibility of adding password protection to data.
+So, if you don’t want anyone to access the files you’ve compressed, you can just add a password and share it only with the people who are supposed to access it.
+Keep in mind that if you want to use RAR files on Mac, you’ll need to install a third-party application to get access to them.

 What is the Difference Between RAR and ZIP Files?